geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Fought for the freedom of invaded Spain, V

-And check'd the arms of conquering Charlemagne : /
+And check'd the arms of conquering Charlemagne: /

 In youth he came to Albion's happy land,
 There woo'd my mother, and obtain'd her hand,